ruby-gnome/rubygems-requirements-system/README.md

   # ...

   # We need mysqliclient or libmariadb for this gem.

-  spec.requirements << "system: mysqlclient|libmariadb: arch_linux: mariadb-libs"
+  # Try libmysqlclient-dev and then libmariadb-dev on Ubuntu.
+Because
+  # "debian: libmariadb-dev" is also used on Ubuntu.
+  #
+  # mysqlclient or libmariadb will be satsfied by a system package.
-  spec.requirements << "system: mysqlclient|libmariadb: debian: libmysqlclient-dev"
+  spec.requirements << "system: mysqlclient|libmariadb: ubuntu: libmysqlclient-dev"
+  # Try only libmariadb-dev on Debian.
+  #
+  # libmariadb will be satsfied by a system package.
   spec.requirements << "system: mysqlclient|libmariadb: debian: libmariadb-dev"

   # ...